supremeimposter/My-Vault/DiscreteMathematics/Propositional-Logic/AND (Conjunction).md

 	3. yet
 	4. moreover
 	5. however
+	6. whereas
+	7. while
-	6. nevertheless
+	8. nevertheless
-	7. nonetheless
+	9. nonetheless
-	8. though
+	10. though
-	9. although
+	11. although
-	10. but
+	12. but
-	11. still
+	13. still
-	12. comma (,)
+	14. comma (,)
 	But all of these words are not the same in the English language

 $$